slorg1/cs-docs/_posts/2020-10-17-parameter_types.md

 A thought that was shared to me by Tony Deigh (CTO of Jobcase) that stuck in my mind: "Code is read more than it is executed".

-I keep it as a reminder that correctness (it does what it is supposed to do) and optimization for execution are important and it is also key to remember that code is read by other humans (mostly).
+I keep it as a reminder that that first and foremost, code is read by other humans.
+Correctness (it does what it is supposed to do) and optimization for execution are **necessary but not sufficient** (permission-to-play if you will).
 As a result, it needs to remain human-readable.

 ## Breaking it down